 The DCA report outlines capital expenditure of up to £15m.
 At this stage the funding options are considered by officers to be speculative.
-If the project advances as outlined in the report, the Councils commitment is at least £3m of unfunded borrowing with an ongoing revenue cost to the Council and is subject to other funding of £12m being identified.
+If the project advances as outlined in the report, the Council's commitment is at least £3m of unfunded borrowing with an ongoing revenue cost to the Council and is subject to other funding of £12m being identified.
 This is a very challenging assumption.
-The report outlines future potential income streams from admissions, merchandise and events, which again are challenging, in particular if compared to say the current levels of admission income, sales and rent being achieved at Torre Abbey.
+The report outlines future potential income streams from admissions, merchandise and events, which again are challenging, in particular if compared to, say, the current levels of admission income, sales and rent being achieved at Torre Abbey.
 The options for the funding of any future maintenance liabilities and future management of the asset, possibly by, a community interest entity will also require careful consideration.

-Option 1 - The Working Party Recommendations
+The Working Party Recommendation

-This option will require funding of up to £2m to enable the Phase 1 repairs and a pop up café to be implemented and a Project Officer to be appointed to lead this project.
-This would need to be funded from prudential borrowing and the Oldway Mansion Reserve but it could be partially offset by income generated from a pop up café.
+This option will require funding of up to £2m to enable the Phase 1 repairs.
+This would need to be funded from prudential borrowing but it could be partially offset by income generated from a pop up café.
 These costings are set out at section 6.4 and section 7 of Appendix 2.